mattock/openvpn/doc/dev-null-test-suite.rst

 The test suite reads its configuration from two files:

 * *tests/t_server_null_defaults.rc:* default test configuration that should work on any system
-* *tests/t_server_null.rc (optional):* a local configuration file; can be used to add additional tests or override settings from the default test configuration
+* *tests/t_server_null.rc:* a local configuration file; can be used to add additional tests or override settings from the default test configuration.
+Must be present or tests will be skipped, but can be an empty file.

 The configuration syntax is very similar to *t_client.rc*.
 New server instances can be defined like this::